usnistgov/FIPS201/_FIPS201/frontend.md

     identifier (i.e., pre-names or given names).
 The printed name SHALL match the name on the identity source documents provided during identity proofing and registration to the extent possible.
 The full name SHALL be printed in the PRIMARY IDENTIFIER, SECONDARY IDENTIFIER format.
-The entire full name SHOULD be printed on available lines of Zone 2F and either identifier could be wrapped.
+The entire full name SHOULD be printed on available lines of Zone 2F and either identifier MAY be wrapped.
 The wrapped identifier SHALL be indicated with "&gt;" character at the end of the line.
 The identifiers MAY be printed on separate lines if each fits on one line.
 Departments and agencies SHALL use the largest font in the range of 7&nbsp;pt to 10&nbsp;pt Arial Bold that allows the full name to be printed.
 Using 7&nbsp;pt Arial Bold allows space for 3&nbsp;lines and SHALL only be used if the full